Chart Color Schemes

 Hughesdale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 23 projects that are expected to impact the area.
-Notable projects include Suburban Rail Loop East, VicTrack Oakleigh Housing Development, Hughesdale Village Precinct Structure Plan (currently being implemented), and Legacy Oakleigh Residential Development.
-The following list outlines those projects deemed most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 23 projects likely to affect the area.
+Notable ones include Suburban Rail Loop East, VicTrack Oakleigh Housing Development, Hughesdale Village Precinct Structure Plan (ongoing implementation), and Legacy Oakleigh Residential Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.